 GAFSP pools donor funds and allocates it where it is most needed and most likely to make a large impact.
 GAFSP finances technically sound, inclusive projects in line with country priorities and private sector opportunities.
 GAFSP reinforces country ownership and country-led development and channels its investments through established, multilateral agencies that have the necessary expertise and proven sectoral experience to guide projects to success.

 GAFSP projects are led by governments, private sector, and civil society organizations (CSOs).
 To ensure quality, GAFSP has partnered with the world’s leading development institutions to enable access to their experience, capacity and quality, and to assist participants in preparing, implementing, and coordinating relevant and successful projects.
 GAFSP participants select the expert partner they would like to work with to meet their national goals.

 10 Years of Impact

 GAFSP offers a range of public and private investment tools including grants, concessional loans, blended finance, technical assistance and advisory services.
-To date, the GAFSP portfolio has supported close to 15 million farmers and their families to achieve higher agricultural productivity, increased incomes, and improved nutrition security.
+To date, the GAFSP portfolio has supported more than 13 million farmers and their families to achieve higher agricultural productivity, increased incomes, and improved nutrition security.
 GASFP investments also directly address climate change through mitigation and adaptation technologies.
 By assisting local smallholder farmers to proactively adapt to impending climate threats, GAFSP staves off and mitigates an increase in hunger and malnutrition for the rural poor.